Itwedo/itw-moov-web/README.md

 (.env)moov-proto$ pip install moov-website-x.y.z.tar.gz
 ```

-The package is now installed as `moov-website` in your environment and provides a management command`moov`
+The package is now installed as `moov-website` in your environment and provides a management command `moov-website`

 ### Configuration

-This app requires a configuraiton file located in `/etc/moov-website/config.ini` .
+This app requires a configuraiton file located in `/etc/moov/config.ini` .
-With the `moov` command, you can actually initalize this file:
+With the `moov-website` command, you can actually initalize this file:

 ```
-(.env)moov-proto$ moov config generate
+(.env)moov-proto$ moov-website config generate
 ```

 ### Launching